centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_remote.rst

 .. image:: /images/poller/wizard_add_remote_5.png
     :align: center

-Go to the :ref:`Simplified configuration of Centreon with IMP<impconfiguration>` chapter to configure your first monitoring.
+Go to the :ref:`Quick Start<quickstart>` chapter to configure your first monitoring. chapter to configure your first monitoring.